 One method is where scammers will affix a fake card reader over the real card slot of an ATM, as well as a miniature hidden camera, so when the victim inserts his card, the data on the magnetic strip is read and the hidden camera records the keystrokes when the victim enters his PIN.
 The scammers can then immediately clone the credit card and with the PIN, they can immediately access the victim's bank account and clean it out, even going from branch to branch with that cloned card.

 Another way is for unscrupulous cashiers in petrol stations and restaurants to take a customer's card in order to pay the bill and merely swipe it through their own pocket card reader and note the security number on the back of the card.
-Even without a card reader, they can take a note of the cardholder's name, card number, security code and then use that information to purchase goods on the Internet, because all an on-line store needs to make a sale is the cardholder's name, card number and security code.
+Even without a card reader, they can take a note of the cardholder's name, card number, security code and then use that information to purchase goods on the Internet, because all an on-line store needs to make a sale is the cardholder's name, card number and Card Verification Value (CVV) security code.
 Usually by the time the victim checks his credit card statement and finds that an unauthorised purchase has been made, it is too late.

 Fortunately, most banks will indemnify their customers against fraudulent use of their credit cards in this manner, provided that the customers have not disclosed their PINs to anybody.
 However, the real problem is if the crooks get away with this, they are encouraged to keep skimming credit cards and as for the clients whose cards have been fraudulently misused, they are put to the inconvenience of cancelling their cards and getting new ones and also having to contact all the businesses who debit those cards automatically and reset all the details.

 The victim is told that for every $5 invested in a money exchange scheme, the lucky speculator will earn $58 - an absolutely guaranteed way of becoming a multi-millionaire overnight.
-For the secret of this amazing method to become instantly rich, the promoters are asking a measly $198 from each investor.
+For the secret of this amazing method to become instantly rich, the promoters will ask for a measly $198 from each investor.
 Now why on earth would they ask people for such a paltry sum of money if they actually had the secret of instant wealth?
 The obvious answer is that the promoters only know how to make money one way, and that is to persuade gullible fools to part with $198 each.

 Often people accept free or low-cost ringtones for their mobile phones, but they may come with hidden strings attached.
 In many cases, accepting these offers involves subscribing to a service that keeps sending ringtones to the users for exorbitant sums of money.
 These offers should be avoided at all costs.
+Many smartphone apps are what is known as 'Fleeceware', where subscribers are 'fleeced' by on-going subscriptions to mostly useless apps, such as horoscopes, psychic readings and of course those ringtones.

 Most modern mobile phones will play any MP3 file as a ringtone.
 The quickest way to get the ringtone you want is to edit the track you want as a ringtone in a wave recorder program and save it as a MP3 and just download it to your phone and make it the ringtone.
 It's that simple and it's completely free.